emrgnt-cmplxty/fermi/docs/docs/4.tools/usecases.md

 ---

 ## Querying Post Hoc Information
-The [Axion Indexer](./indexer4explorer.md) enables you to query information from a deployed contract such as:
+The [Fermi Indexer](./indexer4explorer.md) enables you to query information from a deployed contract such as:

 1. Which users called a specific method?
 2. How much money they attached?